West Midlands · Punjabi community · independent bookshops

 FAQs

-What is the best card machine for a independent bookshop in Birmingham (Handsworth and Soho Road)?
+What is the best card machine for independent bookshops in Birmingham (Handsworth and Soho Road)?

-How much does a card machine cost for a independent bookshop in Birmingham (Handsworth and Soho Road)?
+How much does a card machine cost for independent bookshops in Birmingham (Handsworth and Soho Road)?

 What watch-outs apply to independent bookshops in Birmingham (Handsworth and Soho Road)?